openlawteam/docs/docs/forms-flows/README.md

 title: Employee Information
 description: Information about the employee
 variables:
-Employee First Name,
-Employee Last Name,
-Employee Address,
+Employee First Name: "Provide your legal first name.
+You may also put any other preferred names in parentheses.", Employee Last Name,
-Employee Position,
+Employee Address: "Provide your official mailing address here.", Employee Position,
 Position of Supervisor,
 Payment Start Date,